 About the Author

-Kaitlyn Greenidge is a 2010 graduate of Hunter College's Fiction MFA program.
-She lives in Brooklyn, NY.
-Her writing has appeared in American Short Fiction; The Believer; Green Mountain Review and At Length Magazine
+Kaitlyn Greenidge is a 2010 graduate of Hunter College's fiction MFA program.
+She lives in Brooklyn, New York.
+Her writing has appeared in American Short Fiction, The Believer, Green Mountain Review, and At Length Magazine.

-CA: What is important about reading and writing short fiction, in contrast to other genres (memoir, academic writing, journalism)?
+Cultural Anthropology: What is important about reading and writing short fiction, in contrast to other genres like memoir, academic writing, or journalism?

-Fiction, at its very best, ushers the reader into another person's consciousness.
-Now, the consciousness you enter into could, demographically, be very similar to your own (you could be a teenaged lesbian in Ohio reading a novel about a teenaged lesbian in Iowa) but really good fiction shudders and shocks you with the utter strangeness of another person's mind, even someone who ostensibly, on paper, is just like you.
-At the same time, while you feel this frisson of otherness, very good fiction draws out and composes the similarities in human consciousness, so that a reader is able to recognize flashes of their own consciousness across time, across country, race, class, sexual orientation: all the myriad, sordid ways society conspires to divide us.
+Kaitlyn Greenidge: Fiction, at its best, ushers the reader into another person’s consciousness.
+Now, the consciousness you enter into could, demographically, be similar to your own (you could be a teenage lesbian in Ohio reading a novel about a teenage lesbian in Iowa) but really good fiction shudders and shocks you with the utter strangeness of another person's mind—even someone who ostensibly, on paper, is just like you.
+At the same time, while you feel this frisson of otherness, good fiction draws out and composes the similarities in human consciousness, so that a reader is able to recognize flashes of their own consciousness across time, country, race, class, sexual orientation: all the myriad, sordid ways that society conspires to divide us.

-I believe that fiction is one of the few art forms that not only perfectly mimics but also stimulates empathy.
-It is perhaps too long to get into in this answer, but I view empathy not so much as an emotion but as an integral and basic part of human interaction and progress (and I mean "progress" in the grand, old, historical sense.
-Again, I could digress for many pages, but suffice it to say, after disbelieving and disproving the idea of a progressive history for many years, I've now come to the belief that it's a necessary and vital story human beings tell themselves in order to have the will to get up in the morning, finish something small or big, and not drown in despair while doing so).
-To make social, political and cultural progress of any kind, true progress, there must first be empathy.
-Empathy, in my opinion, is one of the highest forms of intelligence.
-Fiction, at its very best, forces the reader to exercise this intelligence and in that effort, their capacity for empathy grows and in the best case scenario, they even begin to hunger for it.
+I believe that fiction is one of the few art forms that not only mimics but also stimulates empathy.
+I view empathy not so much as an emotion but as an integral and basic part of human interaction and progress (and I mean progress in the grand old historical sense.
+After disbelieving and disproving the idea of a progressive history for many years, I've now come to the belief that it's a necessary and vital story human beings tell themselves in order to have the will to get up in the morning, finish something small or big, and not drown in despair while doing so).
+To make social, political, and cultural progress of any kind, there must first be empathy—which, in my opinion, is one of the highest forms of intelligence.
+Fiction forces the reader to exercise this kind of intelligence and, in that effort, the reader’s capacity for empathy grows.
+Perhaps they even begin to hunger for it.

 CA: What does fiction reveal about social worlds?